German police detain Algerian in connection with Paris attacks

-DUESSELDORF, Germany German police have detained an Algerian man in a refugee reception center in connection with the attacks in Paris, officials said on Monday.
+DUESSELDORF, Germany German police have detained an Algerian man in a refugee reception centre in connection with the attacks in Paris, officials said on Monday.

 He is also alleged to have spoken about a bomb.
 The senior public prosecutor in Arnsberg, Werner Wolff, said checks were being made into whether the allegations were credible.